01What the lineage view shows

 03Source handling

 Preferred sources are official pages, event rosters, studio biographies, interviews, archived festival pages, publisher pages, public talks and stable community documentation.
-Directory rows and social posts are used as leads, not as enough evidence on their own, unless they corroborate an already public role.
+Directory rows and social posts normally support bounded claims.
+A stable official social profile plus multiple distinct dated programme posts may establish a durable entity's public identity and recurrence; one isolated post or directory row does not establish durability.

 Each visible entry should have at least one public link, unless the entry is broad historical context supported by the public source list.
 Repeated sources are kept in a shared registry so readers can check the evidence without the same link being repeated in every paragraph.